Remote Sensing and Radiative Transfer (Prof. Mayer)

 Radiative transfer and high-resolution remote sensing of clouds and aerosol

-Thematic overlap exists to the working group Remote Sensing of Trace Gases (Prof. Wenig), the Young Investigators Group AerCARE (Prof. Weinzierl) and the Data Assimilation Branch of the Hans-Ertel-Centre.
-Close cooperation exists with the Department of Remote Sensing of the Atmosphere at the Institute for Atmospheric Physics of the German Aerospace Center (DLR).
+Thematic overlap exists to the working group Remote Sensing of Trace Gases (Prof. Wenig) and the Data Assimilation Branch of the Hans-Ertel-Centre.
+Close cooperation exists with the Institute for Atmospheric Physics of the German Aerospace Center (DLR).

 The working group is part of the Chair of Experimental Meteorology (Prof. Mayer).